slfan2013/WCMC_DA/README.md

 # Metabox
 This package is for West Coast Metabolomics Center 2017 Summer Course Statistics Part.
+This package is built as a wrapper of [metabox](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171046).

+cite:
+Wanichthanarak K, Fan S, Grapov D, Barupal DK, Fiehn O. Metabox: A Toolbox for Metabolomic Data Analysis, Interpretation and Integrative Exploration.
+PloS one.
+2017 Jan 31;12(1):e0171046.

 ## To Install:
 ```
 #Install dependency packages.